10 Signs You’re Dealing with Manipulative People and How To Free Yourself

 If you’re dealing with passive-aggressive behavior:

 Healthy relationships are built on open communication and mutual respect.
-By recognizing and addressing passive-aggressive behavior, you can protect yourself from manipulation and promote healthier interactions.
+By recognizing and addressing passive-aggressive behavior, you can protect yourself from manipulation and encourage healthier interactions.

 5. Isolation: The Divider

-Imagine this: you have a close friend or partner who subtly (or not so subtly) badmouths your family and friends, discourages you from spending time with them, and gradually creates a distance between you and your support system.
+Imagine a close friend or partner who criticizes your family and friends.
+They discourage you from seeing them and slowly distance you from your support system.

-This is a chilling tactic employed by “The Divider,” a manipulator who seeks to isolate you and control your social circle.
+This tactic is used by “The Divider,” a manipulator who aims to isolate and control your social circle.

 They might guilt-trip you by claiming your friends are “bad influences” or your family doesn’t “truly understand” you.

-Over time, these subtle digs escalate, morphing into demands for all your attention and even threats of emotional withdrawal if you dare prioritize connections outside their sphere of influence.
+Over time, these subtle jabs escalate.
+They turn into demands for attention and even threats to withdraw emotionally if you prioritize other relationships.

 The effects of isolation are devastating.
-By cutting you off from your support system, the manipulator weakens your emotional resilience and makes you more susceptible to their control.
+By isolating you from your support system, the manipulator weakens your emotional resilience.
+This makes you more vulnerable to their control.

-Feeling alone and unsupported, you might start questioning your judgment and relying on the manipulator’s validation, further solidifying their hold on you.
+Feeling alone and unsupported, you may start questioning your judgment.
+This can lead to relying on the manipulator’s validation, which can further strengthen their hold on you.

 Here are some red flags to watch out for: